Kigelia Camp: Our full report

 Health & safety

-Accepted payment on location: Everything is included in the rates so you shouldn’t need to pay for anything extra.
-Tips can be made in US dollars or Tanzanian shillings.
+- Everything is included in the rates so you shouldn’t need to pay for anything extra.
+Tips can be left in US dollars or Tanzanian shillings.
 There are no credit card facilities.